 Do you have any experience with any of the credit repair services such as [Redacted] or [Redacted].
 Are these companies legitimate?
 Any information would be greatly appreciated.

 Please note the difference between credit counseling agencies and credit repair companies.
-Credit counseling organizations are usually nonprofit, charge little to nothing, and exist to help those in debt create a plan to repay it.
-Credit repair companies are often for-profit, charge high fees, and, at least in some cases, promise improvement to a credit history they don’t deliver.
+Credit counseling organizations are usually nonprofit, charge little to nothing and exist to help those in debt create a plan to repay it.
+You can learn more about them here.

 How to improve your credit history and score

-There are only a few ways to legitimately improve a credit history…
+There are only a few ways to legitimately improve a credit history:

 - Have incorrect or outdated negative information removed.
-To do this, simply find mistakes or outdated negatives (generally late payments, etc. more than 7 years old) and report them to the credit reporting agency (Experian, Equifax, or Trans Union) that’s displaying them.
+To do this, simply find mistakes or outdated negatives (generally late payments, etc., more than seven years old) and report them to the credit reporting agency (Experian, Equifax, or TransUnion) that’s displaying them.
 The law requires they remove it.

 - Have correct negative information removed.
 This can only be done by the company that put the negative information there in the first place: the creditor.
 Why would a credit card company or other creditor remove late payments or other accurate negative information from your credit history?
 Maybe you agree to pay a debt in exchange for having negatives removed.
 Or maybe they just give you a break because you’re a good customer and you ask nicely.
 Not common, but possible.